josdem/hugo/content/techtalk/elixir_fizzbuzz.md

 ### Refactoring fizzbuzz module

-Using matchers we can simplify our code as follow:
+Using matchers we can simplify our code.
-1. fizzbuzz(x) function will call private functions calculate_fizzbuzz using matchers
+* fizzbuzz(x) function will call private functions calculate_fizzbuzz using matchers
-2. _ character accepts any value to do the match
+* _ character accepts any value to do the match
-3. Each private funcion do different action depending matchers
+* Each private funcion do different action depending matchers

 ```
 defmodule Fizzbuzz do